drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 ### 3. Objectives:
 The objectives of this proposal are to:

-- Provide students with a more personalized and effective academic support system
+1. Provide students with a more personalized and effective academic support system:
+The objective is to enhance the academic support system by implementing an Academic Consultation System that caters to the individual needs of students.
+This system will enable students to schedule and attend one-on-one consultations with their lecturers, allowing for personalized guidance, feedback, and assistance.
+By offering a tailored support system, students will have the opportunity to address specific academic challenges, seek clarification on topics, and receive guidance to improve their understanding and performance.

-- Enable lecturers to provide individualized attention to students without disrupting their class schedule
+2. Enable lecturers to provide individualized attention to students without disrupting their class schedule:
+The objective is to empower lecturers to offer individualized attention and support to students without compromising their regular teaching responsibilities.
+The Academic Consultation System will facilitate appointment scheduling, allowing lecturers to allocate dedicated time slots for consultations.
+By managing consultations separately from class time, lecturers can focus on their teaching commitments while ensuring students receive the personalized attention they need outside the classroom.
+This objective aims to strike a balance between lecturers' availability and their commitment to students' academic growth.

-- Improve students' academic performance and engagement through one-on-one interactions with their lecturers
+3. Improve students' academic performance and engagement through one-on-one interactions with their lecturers:
+The objective is to foster improved academic performance and engagement among students by facilitating meaningful one-on-one interactions with their lecturers.
+The Academic Consultation System will enable students to have dedicated consultations, where they can address specific concerns, receive guidance on assignments and projects, and gain a deeper understanding of course material.
+By providing this personalized attention, students are likely to experience increased motivation, higher levels of engagement, and improved academic outcomes, leading to overall academic success.

+These objectives collectively aim to enhance the academic support system, prioritize individualized attention, and promote student success through effective one-on-one interactions between students and lecturers.

 ### 4. Scope: